MetaMask/web3-dubai-mm-workshop/README.md

 ## Reviewing our Blockchain App

-Rather than spend hours creating our Smart contract for our NFT Tickets, we have provided that for you in this `start` branch and together we will go over it for the sake of time.
+Rather than spend hours creating our Smart contract for our NFT Tickets, we have provided that for you in this `start` branch, and together we will go over it for the sake of time.

-Review in workshop each file:
+Review each in workshop:
 - `ETHTickets.sol`
 - `HexStrings.sol`
 - `1_initial_migration.js`

 ## Building and Running our Project

-Let's first get our local blockchain environment up and running, we have several npm scripts setup to help us build and run our project locally.
+Let's first get our local blockchain environment up and running; we have several npm scripts to help us build and run our project locally.

-let's build our contracts and generate types that we can use in our NextJS app.
+Let's build our contracts and generate types we can use in our NextJS app.

-From the root for the project run:
+From the root of the project run:

 ```bash
 npm run build
 ```

-For running a local instance of Truffle and Ganache to generate accounts, private keys for use in testing our Web3 app let's open a seperate terminal and run:
+For running a local instance of Truffle and Ganache to generate accounts, and private keys for use in testing our Web3 app, let's open a separate terminal and run:

 ```bash
 npm run local
 ```

-This will give us some private keys and we can take one of those private keys and import into our MetaMask using the following network information:
+The output from this command will give us some private keys, and we can take one of those private keys and import it into our MetaMask using the following network information:

 - Network Name: Localhost 9545
 - New RPC URL: http://localhost:9545